 Child Arrangements Orders

-Since 22nd April 2014 the old “Residence” and “Contact” orders have been replaced by the new Child Arrangements Order.
+The old “Residence” and “Contact” orders have been replaced by the Child Arrangements Order.

 This is a change in emphasis to encourage parents to focus on the arrangements that are made for their children rather than the label given to it.